Giannis-less Bucks Stun The Suns Behind Lillards Big Game - UrduPoint

 "It's fun after all the work you put in," Portis said.
 "Just having good teammates and coaches that believe in you.
 We go through this marathon 82-game season together and try to build great camaraderie and chemistry."

-Lillard made 10-of-19 shots from the floor, 7-of-7 free throws and 4-of-8 from 3-point range, including a buzzer-beater from the mid-court logo to give the Bucks a 109-94 lead after three quarters.
+Lillard made 10-of-19 shots from the floor, 4-of-8 from 3-point range, and all seven free throw attempts.
+His efforts included a buzzer-beater from the mid-court logo to give the Bucks a 109-94 lead after three quarters.

 Milwaukee's Khris Middleton, who missed 16 games with a sprained left ankle, added 22 points in his return.